ReneTC/laser_video/README.md

 We won't care about the actual processes, but it's beneficial for the population inversion if we use an atom that can go to from state 3 to 2 in a radiationless transition.

 We will also like the atom to have a few other features:
-- transition 3 -> 2 should have a very short half-life.
+- transition 3 -> 2 should have a very short lifetime.
-- transition 2 -> 1 should be meta-stable, such that the half-life is much longer!
+- transition 2 -> 1 should be meta-stable, such that the lifetime is much longer!

 ### Working laser